 Confirm that your solar installer is properly licensed.
 This ensures that the work is done properly using current best installation practices.
 Tennessee requires any solar energy project valued at $25,000 or higher to be overseen by a licensed "prime contractor."
 The prime contractor is responsible for hiring licensed subcontractors as required.
 Even if a project doesn't cross the $25,000 value threshold, you will still need an electrical journeyman or master electrician to pull permits.

-Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
-Detailed reviews can help you evaluate a company's dependability and customer service.
-Use caution with companies that have no reviews or mostly negative ones.
+Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see feedback from past customers on local solar companies.
+Detailed reviews can help you evaluate a company's reliability and customer service.
+Use caution with companies that have very few reviews or mostly negative ones.

 Switching to solar power can help lower your energy expenses over time.
 Be sure to weigh these aspects when judging the cost and value of solar panels.